Azure/trusted-signing-action/README.md

 # A boolean value (true/false) that controls trace logging.
 The default value is false.
 trace: false

+# A unique identifier for the signing request.
+This value is used to track the signing request in the Trusted Signing service.
+correlation-id: aaaa0000-bb11-2222-33cc-444444dddddd
 ```

 ## Best Practices